Induced gravitational waves, metastable cosmic strings and primordial black holes in GUTs: Gravitational waves from strings and scalar perturbations

 with $r$ denoting the proper distance at redshift $z$.
 We assume that the cusp events provide the dominant contribution to the gravitational wave background.
 The wave form of the bursts from a cusp is expressed as \cite{Damour:2001bk},

 where $g_{c}\simeq 0.85$ \cite{LIGOScientific:2021nrg}.
 The gravitational wave background can be expressed as \cite{Leblond:2009fq, Olmez:2010bi}

-where $z_F$ and $z_*$ denote the redshifts at the time of string network formation and disappearance, and we have taken the particle horizon $d_H$ at redshift $z$ as the upper limit of integration on $l$.
+where $z_F$ and $z_*$ denote the redshifts at the time of string network entering the scaling regime after the horizon reentry of the strings and disappearance, and we have taken the particle horizon $d_H$ at redshift $z$ as the upper limit of integration on $l$.
+We have taken $z_F$ at a time two orders of magnitude higher than the horizon reentry time of the strings following the velocity-dependent one scale model \cite{Martins:1995tg, Martins:1996jp, Martins:2000cs} (for a recent discussion see \cite{Gouttenoire:2019kij}).
+It is worth mentioning that the strings reenter the horizon in a sufficiently late universe much higher than the time scale of friction domination, $t_{\rm Pl}/(G\mu)^2$ \cite{Vilenkin:1991yd, Garriga:1993gj} ($t_{\rm Pl}$ is the Planck time).

 Fig.~\ref{fig:gws} depicts the stochastic gravitational wave backgrounds sourced by the scalar perturbations and metastable strings.
 In the case of BP1, the metastable strings provide the dominant contribution to the gravitational wave background and can explain the NANOGrav 15 year data.
 Moreover, there will be a significant PBH dark matter abundance which can be observed in future lensing data (see Fig.~\ref{fig:fPBH}).
 On the other hand, if the strings experience about 40 $e$-foldings of inflation and the PTA data can be explained around the nHz frequencies from a combination of the two sources.
 Moreover, the gravitational wave background displays a UV tail varying as $\Omega_{\rm GW} \propto f^{-1/3}$ starting from the $\mu$Hz frequencies which can be probed in several planned experiments such as $\mu$Ares \cite{Sesana:2019vho}, LISA \cite{Bartolo:2016ami, amaroseoane2017laser}, DECIGO \cite{Sato_2017}, BBO \cite{Crowder:2005nr, Corbin:2005ny}, CE \cite{Regimbau:2016ike}, and ET \cite{Mentasti:2020yyd}.
 The $f^{-1/3}$ UV tail starts around the mHz frequency in the former case, and the background can be detected in the proposed and ongoing experiments including HLVK \cite{KAGRA:2013rdx}.